gchandra10/gitbooks-dataeng-with-rust/src/nice-to-know/storage-format.md

 In short, Parquet is a powerful tool in the big data ecosystem due to its efficiency, flexibility, and compatibility with a wide range of tools and languages.

-Here are some key metrics comparing CSV and Parquet formats for a 1 GB file:

-### 1. File Size
-- **CSV**: Typically, the file size remains around 1 GB as CSV does not offer compression.
-- **Parquet**: The file size is significantly reduced due to its columnar storage format and efficient compression (often around 100-300 MB depending on the data and compression algorithm used).

-### 2. Read/Write Speed
-- **CSV**:
-  - **Read Speed**: Slower, as it reads data row by row.
-  - **Write Speed**: Generally fast since it writes data row by row without compression.
-- **Parquet**:
-  - **Read Speed**: Faster for columnar operations due to efficient data access and compression.
-  - **Write Speed**: Slower than CSV due to compression and columnar storage overhead.

-### 3. Schema Support
-- **CSV**: No built-in schema support, relies on external definitions or inference.
-- **Parquet**: Strong schema support with embedded metadata, making it easier to manage and enforce data types.

-### 4. Data Types
-- **CSV**: Limited to basic data types (strings, numbers).
-Requires manual handling of data type conversions.
-- **Parquet**: Supports a wide range of data types, including nested structures, making it more suitable for complex datasets.

-### 5. Query Performance
-- **CSV**: Slower for querying specific columns as it needs to scan the entire file.
-- **Parquet**: Faster for querying specific columns due to columnar storage, which allows selective reading of data.

-### 6. Compatibility
-- **CSV**: Universally compatible and can be opened by any text editor or spreadsheet software.
-- **Parquet**: Requires specific tools and libraries (like Apache Arrow, Pandas, PySpark) for access, but widely supported in modern data processing frameworks.

-### 7. Use Cases
-- **CSV**: Best for simple data exchange, quick data inspection, and interoperability with tools that do not support Parquet.
-- **Parquet**: Ideal for large-scale data processing, analytics, and storage due to its efficiency and support for complex data structures.

 ### CSV vs Parquet

 | Metric            | CSV                   | Parquet                 |